anoma/namada/tech-specs/src/explore/design/ledger/pos-integration.md

 ## Staking rewards and transaction fees

 Staking rewards for validators are rewarded in Tendermint's method `BeginBlock` in the base ledger.
-If a validator has specified `validator/{validator_address}/staking_reward_address` the rewards are credited to this address, otherwise, the validator's address is used.
+A validator must specify a `validator/{validator_address}/staking_reward_address` for its rewards to be credited to this address.

 To a validator who proposed a block (`block.header.proposer_address`), the system rewards tokens based on the `block_proposer_reward` PoS parameter and each validator that voted on a block (`block.last_commit_info.validator` who `signed_last_block`) receives `block_vote_reward`.

 All the fees that are charged in a transaction execution (DKG transaction wrapper fee and transactions applied in a block) are transferred into a fee pool, which is another special account controlled by the PoS module.
+Note that the fee pool account may contain tokens other than the staking token XAN.

 - TODO describe the fee pool, related to <https://github.com/anomanetwork/anoma/issues/48>, <https://github.com/anomanetwork/anoma/issues/51> and <https://github.com/anomanetwork/anoma/issues/72>